 Another thing beyond your control is how you fit into the institution’s efforts to enroll a diverse class.
 For example, an international student applicant from Bangladesh is going to have a competitive edge over an applicant from Connecticut.

 Also, a strong applicant coming from an under-represented sector will have an advantage over an equally strong student from a majority group.
 Yes, this may seem like an unfair way to decide on who gets into the Ivies and who doesn’t.
 It’s actually an issue that’s been the subject of debates in the courts.

 But lots of selective Ivy League institutions operate under the belief that when students come from various philosophical, ethnic, geographical, and religious backgrounds, undergraduate students’ experience is significantly enriched.

 Each year, you probably see news headlines about brilliant students getting into multiple Ivies.
 The media loves putting the spotlight on these individuals, and there’s no denying that their accomplishment is impressive.

 However, it’s worth noting that Ivy League schools are not for everyone.
 All eight are unique in their own way and not all of them are going to be a great match for one applicant.
 A student who would love the busy urban environment would likely not enjoy the rural environment at Cornell.

-Although it’s important to always aim for the sky and dream big, setting realistic goals for your self is just as important.
-Hundreds of colleges out there can deliver better education than the Ivies.
-Many of these schools are also more accessible and affordable, considering how the Ivies do not offer applicants any merit-based financial aid (only need-based aid).
+Although it’s important to always aim for the sky and dream big, setting realistic goals for yourself is just as important.
+Hundreds of colleges out there can deliver better education to admitted students than the Ivies.
+Many of these schools, like “Public Ivy” universities are also more accessible and offer lower tuition fees, considering how the Ivies do not offer applicants any merit-based financial aid (only need-based aid).

 At the end of the day, it’s about finding an institution that fits you best.
 There’s no magic trick or simple formula to get you there but by following the above tips, you’ll surely increase your chances of getting a college admission letter from the Ivies.